sm6hoc/astra-sites/README.md

 ## Screenshots ##

 1. Select the page builder of your choice.
-2. Browse through categories and select a site that you like.
+2. Browse through available Astra sites and select the site that you like.
-3. Click import site button to start the import process.
+3. Click the import site button to start the import process.

 ## Changelog ##